nmusers/nm-issues/README.md

 In additionm, it is recommended that the submission contains a minimal reproducible example (control stream + dummy data).
 It is also recommended to label/tag the issue.

+For feature request, please state clearly what you would like to be added, and provide reference if there is.

 You will need a github account for issue reporting.

 ## Issue tracking and resolution